shalynbarrios/Python-Notebook-from-NeetCode/README.md

 4. Loops
 5. Advanced String Functions
 6. Lists
-7. Tuples
+7. Tuples and Sets
-8. Sets
-9. Dictionaries
+8. Dictionaries
-10. Input
+9. Input
-11. Try/Except
+10. Try/Except

 There are 82 lessons in total.
 This may seem like a lot — but each lesson is broken down into very simple and digestible parts to ensure clarity and comprehension.
 The length of the files varies depending on whether I taught the lessons in-person or over Zoom.